-The Liquid Fuel Supply (Ethanol and Other Biofuels Mandate) Amendment Act 2015 was passed on 1 December 2015.
-It requires the fuel industry to meet targets for the sale of biobased petrol, such as E10 which is an ethanol-blended petrol, and biobased diesel.
+The Liquid Fuel Supply (Ethanol and Other Biofuels Mandate) Amendment Act 2015 requires the fuel industry to meet targets for the sale of biobased fuels.

-Queensland motorists will still be able to choose the fuel that they wish to use in their engine.
+Queensland motorists will still be able to choose which fuel they use.

 To support the introduction of the biofuels mandate, the E10 OK consumer education campaign helps Queensland drivers to better understand their fuel choices, and the options provided by biofuels.

 The campaign will assist in the successful implementation of the mandate, which will help to grow Queensland’s biofuels industry.